Your audience is programmed to crave and seek out great stories. They want to know your brand’s origin, missions, goals — your entire brand story.

-When HubSpot first started, we noticed traditional, interruptive marketing didn’t appeal to consumers anymore.
-Due to the digital age, people were in complete control of the information they consumed -- and they were sick and tired of receiving direct mail, email blasts, and cold calls.
-People wanted to be helped, so we started creating educational content that aided people in solving their marketing problems.
+When HubSpot started, we noticed traditional, interruptive marketing didn’t appeal to consumers anymore.
+In the digital age, people were in complete control of the information they consumed, and they were sick and tired of receiving direct mail, email blasts, and cold calls.
+People wanted help, so we created educational content to solve marketing problems.

 Today, we’ve built a passionate community of inbound marketers, expanded our inbound marketing approach to the sales and customer service industries, and strengthened the inbound movement more than ever before.

-This our brand story -- a simple, digestible narrative that explains why HubSpot began, and how this reason still serves as our purpose today.
+This is our brand story — a simple, digestible narrative explaining why HubSpot began and how this reason still serves our purpose today.

 How to Write a Brand Story